aman04pandey-svg/sql-business-insights/INTERPRETATIONS.md

 Groups customers by their signup month and measures how many customers remain active in subsequent months.

 ### Key business finding
-The cohort analysis shows how customer retention changes over time and allows comparison of customer quality across signup periods.
+The March 2026 cohort shows the strongest observed retention, with 51.74% of customers retained in Month 1, 44.29% in Month 2, and 20.07% in Month 3.
+Retention declines across subsequent months, indicating that customer engagement drops over time.
+The April and May cohorts also show a decline from Month 1 to Month 2, while the latest cohorts have not yet matured enough to evaluate later-month retention.

 ### What I would investigate next
-I would investigate why some signup cohorts retain better than others and compare retention by acquisition channel, customer segment, or first-order behavior.
+I would investigate why retention drops after the first month by analyzing repeat purchase behavior, acquisition channels, product categories, customer segments, and the first-purchase experience.
+I would also compare retention across cohorts once the newer cohorts have enough time to mature.

 ---